Psygoal/Deep-Identification-of-Key-Intermediates-DIKI/README.md

 Deep Identification of Key Intermediates

 DIKI is a VAE-based neural network for analyzing conformations in Molecular Dynamics trajectories.
 The work has been accpeted by Journal of Chemical Theory and Computation (JCTC).
-Please cite if you use DIKI in your work:
+Please cite our paper if you use DIKI in your work:

 &ensp;&ensp; X. Liu, J. Xing, W. Cai, X. Shao.
 Analyzing Molecular Dynamics Trajectories Thermodynamically through Artificial Intelligence.
 Journal of Chemical Theory and Computation, 2024, xxx: xxx-xxx.